xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 These properties are used to drive the generation of C#-style Events in the generated classes.
 They are used to link a given class with its Objective-C delegate class.
-You will encounter many cases where a a class uses a delegate class to send notifications and events.
+You will encounter many cases where a class uses a delegate class to send notifications and events.
 For example a `BarcodeScanner` would have a companion `BardodeScannerDelegate` class.
 The `BarcodeScanner` class would typically have a "delegate" property that you would assign an instance of